Transferring data to Snowflake

 Warehouse

-Specify the name of the warehouse where to transfer the data.
+Specify the name of the warehouse into which you want to load the data.

 Database

-Specify the name of the database where to transfer the data.
+Specify the name of the database into which you want to load the data.

-For more information on advanced configuration settings, see Snowflake Destination reference.
+For more information on advanced configuration settings, see Advanced Snowflake tips.

 1. Click Create.

-1. In the Destinations section, click + Add Destination.
+1. In the External destinations section, click + Assign destination.

 1. Select the Snowflake checkbox in the list.